-The Paho project provides open-source client implementations of open and standard messaging protocols aimed at new, existing, and emerging applications for Machine‑to‑Machine (M2M) and Internet of Things (IoT).
+The Paho project provides open-source client implementations of MQTT and MQTT-SN messaging protocols aimed at new, existing, and emerging applications for Machine‑to‑Machine (M2M) and Internet of Things (IoT).

 For Constrained Networks

 M2M and IoT systems need to deal with frequent network disruption and intermittent, slow, or poor quality networks.
 Minimal data costs are crucial on networks with millions and billons of connected devices.

 Devices and edge-of-network servers often have very limited processing resources available.
 Paho understands small footprint clients and corresponding server support.